nicklamb97/instructlab-data/sleep_statement.md

 ```

 ## Notes
-The sleep duration can be a fractional number to specify milliseconds or shorter time intervals.
+The sleep duration cannot be a fractional number. sleep is a blocking operation, meaning it pauses the entire
-sleep is a blocking operation, meaning it pauses the entire program execution during the sleep period.
+program execution during the sleep period.